 Platelets are tiny particles in the blood which help blood to clot.
 Antiplatelet medication is usually advised if you have had a TIA.
 Antiplatelet medication reduces the stickiness of platelets.
 This helps to prevent blood clots forming inside arteries, which helps to prevent a further TIA or a stroke.

 Immediately after a TIA, you will probably be started on a daily dose of aspirin until your hospital investigations have been completed.
 If you were already taking low-dose (75 mg) aspirin, you will usually be advised to continue it at this dose.

 Sometimes medication to protect your stomach lining may be used alongside aspirin.
-This might be the case if you get a lot of indigestion, especially with anti-inflammatory medicines (such as aspirin and ibuprofen).
+This might be the case if you have a lot of indigestion, especially with anti-inflammatory medicines (such as aspirin and ibuprofen).
 It may also be the case if you are considered as being at high risk for stomach problems caused by aspirin.